 Why Would My Bankruptcy Be Extended To 5 Or 8 Years?

-Yes, in Australia your bankruptcy can be extended, past three years, if you fail to comply with bankruptcy rules and do not supply required documentary evidence.
-Becoming bankrupt is just the first stage, there are many things that need to be done throughout your bankruptcy.
-Here at Bankruptcy Experts we continue to assist you with all the bankruptcy requirements to ensure it is all over in three years.
-For more on how we can help you call 1300 795 575.
+Yes, in Western Australia your bankruptcy can be extended, past three years, if you fail to comply with bankruptcy rules and do not provide required documentary evidence.
+Becoming bankrupt is simply the first stage, there are many things that need to be done throughout your bankruptcy.
+Here at Bankruptcy Perth we continue to help you with all the bankruptcy requirements to ensure it is all over in three years.
+For more on how we can help you cal 1300 795 575.

 64. Must My Tax Returns Be up to Date to Go Bankrupt?

 Yes, bankruptcy will remove your mortgage shortfall.
 Should your bank sell your house or car the remaining debt is reclassified as unsecured debt which is removed when you become bankrupt.
 For more details contact us on 1300 795 575.

 66. Will the Bankruptcy Term Be Reduced to 1 Year?

 Will the Bankruptcy Term Be Reduced to 1 Year?

 No one, at this stage, knows if the bankruptcy term is going to be lowered to one year.
 Although it has been spoken about and a draft proposal put to parliament, nothing has yet materialized.
 Whether it will in the future we just do not know.
 For the most recent information and facts on bankruptcy phone Bankruptcy Perth on 1300 795 575.

 67. What Are My Legal Obligations While I'm Bankrupt?

 What Are My Legal Obligations While I’m Bankrupt?